 Best Lures, Bait & Tackle to catch Mangrove Snapper

 Mangrove snappers can be caught using live bait, cut bait or lures.
-The best bait is shrimp, though fish and crustaceans work well too.
+The best bait for catching mangrove snapper is live shrimp or Mud Minnos, though dead fish and crustaceans work well too.
+Other bait options include small pinfish, sardines, finger mullet, and crabs.

 The following are fishing lures, bait and tackle that can be used to catch Mangrove Snapper: